hindu-comm/mail_stream_indology/2014/05/Hitler_and_MLBD/76__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2014-May/039414.html)

-​Thank you for your kind words, Robert.
+Thank you for your kind words, Robert.

 On 21 May 2014 14:55, Robert Zydenbos <zydenbos at uni-muenchen.de> wrote: